Channels

 If a channel is closed immediately after a consumer acknowledged a number of deliveries on it, the acknowledgements may or may not reach their target queue before the channel is terminated.
 In this case the messages with a pending acknowledgement on the channel will be automatically requeued following the channel closure.

 This scenario usually applies to workloads with short lived channels.
-Using long lived channels and designing consumers in a way that they can handle redeliveries potential surprises may be associated with this edge case behavior.
+Using long lived channels and designing consumers in a way that they can handle redeliveries will mitigate the above behavior.
+Long lived channels are usually associated with better performance, as well.
 Note that redelivered messages will be explicitly marked as such.

 Channels and Error Handling